 Johnston Canyon, one of Banff’s most popular attractions, gives visitors a chance to hike up a canyon to see raging waterfalls.

-A visit to Johnston Canyon in 2021 will look a little different with the Bow Valley Parkway closed to vehicle traffic.
-This is a wonderful opportunity cycle the Bow Valley Parkway to Johnston Canyon.
-If that’s not an option, Roam transit route 9 can also get you from Banff to Johnston Canyon (starting May 21, 2021).
+In the spring and fall, there is a wonderful opportunity cycle the Bow Valley Parkway to Johnston Canyon on a section of the highway without vehicle traffic.
+If that’s not an option, Roam transit route 9 can also get you from Banff to Johnston Canyon (always check the Roam site for schedules).

 2. Banff Gondola